Lifestyle | Interviews

 Feature image for article on Spoonful App

-Editors Note: This article was updated April 2022.
+Editors Note: This article was updated April 2022, and again in 2024.
 Some of the language represents discussing the app when it was first launched.
 We have also included discussions of updated features.

 Watch our video on how the Spoonful App works while you shop!